 Potential problems were also highlighted.
 The artist felt that roughly only about forty per cent of his etching process lies in the line generation.
 To obtain the real elegance and depth associated with many fine works, supplementary practices would have to be introduced.
-Further research would be needed to see if the robot was able to contribute to aspects such as burnishing and/or aquatint, or whether these would remain as post-processes to a robot enabled etching process.
+Further research would be needed to see if the robot was able to contribute to aspects such as burnishing and/or aquatint.

 Another concern that was raised resided around the removal of the human touch.
 For many, a large part of etching's charm lies within its reliance on the haptic and the craftsmanship with the handrendered technique.
 However, as with many other traditional methods, the introduction of digital aspects may change how some artists approach the medium but it is unlikely to cause the traditional method to disappear.
-Rather, robot enabled etching may provide a new alternative process for artists to explore.

-9. CONCLUSION
+8. CONCLUSION

 With an increasing number of artists utilising more digital means and tablets as a drawing method, it makes sense to look at new ways to output these images.
 A robot with its ability to make marks in a physical manner analogous to that of human gesture lends itself particularly well for this use.
-At this time, the robotics is mainly located within research labs and industry.
-However, as robotic technology becomes more widely available, the potentials for its application within art are clear.
+At this time, this robotic machinery is mainly residing within research labs but as the technology becomes more widely available, the potentials are extremely exciting.
 As seen with letterpress in more recent years, a new generation of tech savvy artists are revitalising a traditional method through digital means.
-Historically within printmaking, with each new technological breakthrough there has been a desire to rekindle traditional processes by combining it with cutting edge technology.
-Finding ways to translate digital representation into gesture through robotics may newly afford graphic elements and typography, which not generally associated the etching field
+Historically within printmaking, with each new technological breakthrough there has been a desire to rekindle traditional processes combining it with cutting edge technology.
+Vector software gives artists an ability to incorporate a magnitude of graphic elements and typography not generally associated the etching field, with the potential of breaking it into new ground.